 We do not guarantee hatching rate BECAUSE there are so many factors that come into play when shipping eggs that are beyond our control and that can alter the hatching rate.
 Eggs shipped are labeled in such a way that postal workers can identify "live embryos" inside.
 We also ship eggs near the beginning of the week to hedge against eggs being stuck in the post office over the weekend; therefore, we do the best possible but sometimes at best hatching rate of eggs shipped can be 50-60 percent which is often the standard for shipped eggs.
 This should be considered when placing your order.
 With this in mind we do our absolute best to ensure 99 percent of eggs shipped are fertile, shipped in a timely manner, and handled with the best care to allow higher hatching rates for you!

-Ideally no. Eggs should be let rest at room temperature for at least 24 hours after you receive them.
+It is best to let the eggs rest at room temperature for at least 24 hours after you receive them.
 This allow them to 'settle' from jostling during shipment.
 Letting eggs sit at room temperature if they have been shipped during cooler weather ensures that condensation does not form on the inside of the shell.

 We do not ship chicks.
 We have achieved hatch rates in shipped eggs that no longer necessitated shipping chicks.